kjblanchard/GoonWorld/README.md

 # GoonWorld
+## THIS IS WHERE IM STOPPING FOR OPENGL
+shit sucks.
+Basically, it is broken on the drawing of background tiles.
+For some reason, if you add a compile problem on the fragment shader for tiles (f_tile), it works slightly.
+My thoughts are that it is working with GL_TEXTURE0 as that is the default one.
+When trying other things, it seems like when binding the background tile with the blue color, for some reason it draws nothing.
+And the fragment shader blows.
+Seems like something is broken with the images or something.
+I've been stuck on this for weeks with no end in sight.
+I just want to move on.
+Byeeeeeeeeeee

 - A C++ game that utilizes Tiled and Aseprite for the game "engine".
 - Uses C self made libraries for physics, sound, and engine, found in the Libraries section
 - ![Build All Platforms]( https://github.com/kjblanchard/GoonWorld/actions/workflows/test.yml/badge.svg)